kens-visuals/insure-landing-page/README.md

 ### What I learned

 This project helped me to experiment with some new ideas about layouts.
 I've experimented with containers and how to position them correctly, so I can control it from a single place.
-Another thing that I wanted to accomplish with this project was to add some scroll reveal animations with JS, I was expecting it to be a lot more complex with Vanilla JS.
+Another thing that I wanted to accomplish with this project was to add some scroll-reveal animations with JS, I was expecting it to be a lot more complex with Vanilla JS.
 However, it turned out to be a single API called `IntersectionObserver` that will help you to add the stuff.
 I didn't do anything crazy, but definitely got some practice and had some fun with it.
 That pretty much was the main goal of this project, and I'm glad how it came out.

 ### Continued development